theo-armour/2021/pages/applications-programs-new/windows-10.md

 ## Quick Access

-* Drag items using left menu
+* Drag items to new position using left menu
-* keep exploring best ways of using quick access
+* Keep exploring best ways of using quick access
 * It's all about saving mouse clicks
 * name things so they sort nicely
 * Use folders?

 https://answers.microsoft.com/en-us/windows/forum/windows_10-start-winpc/can-no-longer-reorder-quick-access-folders-in-list/255377fd-fce7-4523-b372-a22b838a656a#:~:text=Yes%2C%20you%20CAN%20re%2Dorder,the%20entries%20to%20another%20position.